-area merges rather abruptly with strata containing redbed and Strawn and Atoka Formations, undivided (Middle Pennsylvanian)-Cross section only.
-Interbedded carbonate, sandstone, and shale.
+IPsa -- Strawn and Atoka Formation, undivided (Middle Pennsylvanian; may include Lower and Upper Pennsylvanian strata).
+Cross section only.
+Interbedded carbonate, sandstone and shale.
 Strawn Formation carbonates are gray to brown and fossiliferous; phylloid algal mounds are reportedly present in the Strawn Formation interval on the Northwest Shelf southeast of Carlsbad, New Mexico.
 Sandstones are tan to brown and generally medium-grained, with some pink feldspar grains reported from cuttings.
 Black shale is also reported.
 The underlying Atoka Formation in the Delaware Basin contains gray to brown carbonate and shaly limestone, some of which is cherty.
 The base of the Strawn and Atoka Formation interval is chosen at the top of the upper Morrow Formation carbonate interval, as indicated by gamma-ray and resistivity logs.
 Approximately 200 m thick in the map area.